Infineon/mtb-example-wifi-https-server/README.md

 If using a PSOC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSOC&trade; 64 device must be provisioned with keys and policies before being programmed.
 Follow the instructions in the ["Secure Boot" SDK user guide](https://www.infineon.com/dgdlac/Infineon-PSoC_64_Secure_MCU_Secure_Boot_SDK_User_Guide-Software-v07_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f8c361a7666) to provision the device.
 If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

-1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
+1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector

-2. Open *secure_http_server.h* and modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match the credentials of the Wi-Fi network that you want to connect to.
+2. Open *secure_http_server.h* and modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match the credentials of the Wi-Fi network that you want to connect to

-   All possible security types are defined in the `cy_wcm_security_t` structure in the *cy_wcm.h* file.
+   All possible security types are defined in the `cy_wcm_security_t` structure in the *cy_wcm.h* file

 3. Because this code example uses a self-signed SSL certificate, you need to generate the certificates required by the HTTPS server and client so that they can successfully establish a secure HTTPS connection.
-Follow the steps provided in a [Creating a self-signed SSL certificate](#creating-a-self-signed-ssl-certificate) section that explains how to generate the certificates.
+Follow the steps provided in a [Creating a self-signed SSL certificate](#creating-a-self-signed-ssl-certificate) section that explains how to generate the certificates

 4. Open the *source/secure_keys.h* file and do the following:

-   1. Modify `keySERVER_CERTIFICATE_PEM` with the contents from the *mysecurehttpserver.local.crt* file generated in **Step 3**.
+   1. Modify `keySERVER_CERTIFICATE_PEM` with the contents from the *mysecurehttpserver.local.crt* file generated in **Step 3**
-   2. Modify `keySERVER_PRIVATE_KEY_PEM` with the contents from the *mysecurehttpserver.local.key* file generated in **Step 3**.
+   2. Modify `keySERVER_PRIVATE_KEY_PEM` with the contents from the *mysecurehttpserver.local.key* file generated in **Step 3**
-   3. Modify `keyCLIENT_ROOTCA_PEM` with the contents from the *rootCA.crt* file generated in **Step 3**.
+   3. Modify `keyCLIENT_ROOTCA_PEM` with the contents from the *rootCA.crt* file generated in **Step 3**

 5. Open a terminal program and select the KitProg3 COM port.
-Set the serial port parameters to 8N1 and 115200 baud.
+Set the serial port parameters to 8N1 and 115200 baud

 6. Program the board using one of the following:

    <details><summary><b>Using Eclipse IDE</b></summary>

-      1. Select the application project in the Project Explorer.
+      1. Select the application project in the Project Explorer

-      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**.
+      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**
    </details>

    <details><summary><b>In other IDEs</b></summary>

-   Follow the instructions in your preferred IDE.
+   Follow the instructions in your preferred IDE

    </details>